-The FUTURE EDUCATION Talks bring education experts to the stage.
-Current topics from the field of education that affect and move people in their everyday professional and private lives are discussed.
-The discussions aim to tackle specific challenges in the field of education and to better understand phenomena.
-The audience is invited to enter into a dialog with the experts, ask questions and discuss points of view.
+Talks are organised on current topics from the field of education that affect and move researchers, educational partners and people interested in education in their professional and private lives.
+In these talks, we want to shed light on specific challenges in the field of education from different disciplinary perspectives in order to better understand phenomena and develop interdisciplinary solutions.
+The audience is invited to enter into a dialogue with the experts, ask questions and discuss points of view from different perspectives.

 The event is free of charge.
 Please register via the online form!
 Thank you!